 2.5) Consider a person standing in an elevator that is accelerating downward.
-The magnitude of the upward normal force exerted by the elevator floor on the person is a) larger than b) less than c) equal to the magnitude of the weight of the person.
+The magnitude of the upward normal force exerted by the elevator floor on the person is a) larger than the magnitude of the weight of the person.